wegul/EDM/README.md

 ```
     ./run_all.sh
 ```
 4. The final results and figures are in _hwsimu/result_.
+For convenience, the results of our paper is in _hwsimu/result/golden.result_.
+Since traces are randomly generated, there might be <10% variation.